mariuszmmm/to-do-list-react/README.md

 User Instructions:

+1. Downloading example tasks:
+   - Select the "Download sample tasks" option to load a set of sample tasks into the list.
-1. Adding a task:
+2. Adding a task:
    - Enter the task name in the text field.
    - Press the "Dodaj zadanie" button or hit the Enter key to add the task to the list.
-2. Marking a task as completed:
+3. Marking a task as completed:
    - Click on the checkbox next to the task to mark it as completed.
+4. Searching for tasks:
+   - Enter the desired word or phrase in the search field.
+   - Tasks matching the search criteria will be automatically displayed on the list.
+5. Displaying task details:
+   - Click on the task in the list to view its details.
-4. Removing a task:
+6. Removing a task:
    - Click the delete button (trash can icon) next to the task to remove it from the list.
-5. Hiding completed tasks:
+7. Hiding completed tasks:
    - Use the "Ukryj ukończone" or "Pokaż ukończone" option to hide or reveal completed tasks on the list.
-6. Marking all tasks as completed:
+8. Marking all tasks as completed:
    - Utilize the "Ukończ wszystkie" option to mark all tasks as completed.

 <br>